Dre Campbell Farm

 30. Japanese Beetles

-Japanese BeetleJapanese beetles are insects that eat flowers and feed on the leaves and fruits of a wide variety of plants.
+Japanese BeetleJapanese beetles are insects that eat flowers and feed on the leaves and fruits of various plants.

 They go after asparagus, fruit trees, shrubs, corn, soybeans, roses, and other ornamentals and vegetables.

-Additionally, they usually feed in small groups, which at least makes them easy enough to spot.
+They usually feed in small groups, making them easy to spot.

 31. Pill Bugs (Rollie Pollies)